-You can view the consultation documents by visiting Mel Research.
+To view the consultation documents visit Mel Research.

 The feedback from the consultation was carefully considered and is detailed below.
 Following this consideration, we do not propose to change the proposed schemes or licence fees but are proposing some amendments to licence conditions.
 As a result of feedback, the changes we have made are:

 Enfield Council's Cabinet considered and approved the additional licensing scheme.

 Additional licensing will come into effect, borough-wide on 1 September 2020, for all HMOs that are privately rented and occupied by three or more people forming two or more households sharing amenities under one or more tenancies.

 Enfield Council's Cabinet considered and approved the selective licensing scheme.

 Selective licensing of this scale requires the confirmation of the Secretary of State at the Ministry of Housing, Communities and Local Government (MHCLG).
 An application will be made for approval.

 You can report issues with a privately rented property confidentially to us, such as: